Skip to Content

 Council Composition

-• Council of the Municipality of Port Hope is comprised of seven members; one member elected as Mayor and six elected as Councillors.
+• Council for the Municipality of Port Hope is comprised of seven members; one member elected as Mayor and six elected as Councillors.

-• Of these Councillors, four are elected from the Urban area and two are elected from the Rural area, ensuring comprehensive coverage and attention to all areas of our Municipality.
+• Of these Councillors, four are elected from the Urban area and two are elected from the Rural area.

 • Plans, Reports and Studies